brandonlambrecht/e-commerce-back-end/README.md

   ## Description

-  This project is the back end for a generic e-commerce site using one-to-many and many-to-many database relationships with Sequelize and MySQL.
+  This project is the back end for an e-commerce website using one-to-many and many-to-many database relationships with Sequelize and MySQL.

 The technologies used in this application are: